Saranga7/SMMALA/README.md

-# 🦠 Detection of Malaria Infection from parasite-free blood smears
+#  SMMALA 🦠 Detection of Malaria Infection from parasite-free blood smears

 ## Introduction